ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

       if (x >= 0) return 10;
       else return 100;
 ```
 That is a lot of code.
 Could we do better here?
 Can we use the fact that this function is returning only two values somehow?
-We describe our new approach below which now generates for following.
+We describe our new approach below which now generates the following code:

 ```
 .Lc15M_info: